Alkimik9000/api-start-express-ts/README.md

 ### 🧪 Testing ###

+In this example, the test will examine and validate the properties of an entity and provide a result based on the evaluation.

-Run in the terminal the test using Jest:
+To run the test using Jest run in the terminal the command :

      npm test